jhson989/SYCL_easy_tutorial/README.md

 Simple parallel reduction example implemented with SYCL DPC++.
 Use the local memory and the sequential addressing optimization [1] technique

+## 6. Memory Management Example
+Sycl provide two memory management techniques: Unified shared memory (USM) and Buffer.
+USM can use three different memory spaces, which are host, device, and shared.
+This example shows the performance of each technique.

+## 7. Execution Model Example

 #### References
 >> [1] Harris, M. (2007).
 Optimizing parallel reduction in CUDA.
 NVIDIA Developer Technology.